Kobazco/Miitopia_Randomizer/README.md

 ### Credits
-- @Conniecpu for an incredible amount of assistance and teaching me how to use python.
+- @Connicpu for an incredible amount of assistance and teaching me how to use python.
 Definitely would not have been in a usable state like this without her.
 - Sarc python reader and writer by @leoetlino and @BravelyPeculiar https://github.com/zeldamods/sarc